bonitasoft/bonita-doc/md/tasks.md

 Logged on with the Administrator or Process Manager profile, you have rights to manage a task as follows.

-## How to assign a task
+## Assign a task

-A task can be assigned and reassigned if necessary to another user
+A task can be assigned and reassigned if necessary to another user.

 1. Go to **BPM** \> **Tasks**
 2. Click on a **task in the list of tasks**
 3. Click _**Assign**_

-## How to unassign a task
+## Unassign a task

 1. Go to **BPM** \> **Tasks**
 2. Click on a **task in the list of tasks**
 3. Click _**Unassign**_

-## How to do a task for another user
+## Do a task for another user

 With the Efficiency and Performance editions, an Administrator can do a task for another user.
 This is useful for unblocking a case if the assigned user cannot perform a task.